Updated October 21, 2022

 In such cases, you should consult a licensed mental health professional for help moving forward from your trauma.

-Other risk factors for post-traumatic stress include:
+Other risk factors for post-traumatic stress and anxiety include:

 - Prior traumatic experiences such as a natural disaster, rape, assault, or previous car wreck.